Overview

 Attention vs. fixed-length context vector

 • Let’s visually review the attention mechanism and compare it against the fixed-length context vector approach.
 The pictures below (credit: Nelson Zhao) help understand the difference between the two encoder-decoder approaches.
-The figure below illustrates the Encoder-Decoder architecture with a fixed-context vector.
+The figure below illustrates the encoder-decoder architecture with a fixed-context vector.

 Extensions to the Classic Attention Mechanism